sage-code/maj/basic.md

 Sometimes "ke" is used to indicate a response and not a question:

 * es la loka ke te joku! = is the place you play!
-* es la tesa ke zu venu! = is the time they arrive!
+* es la tema ke zu venu! = is the time they arrive!

 **expressions**